nedhanks/nedhanks/README.md

 - 🏫 What am I learning?:
   - Frontend Developer on Linkedin Learning
   - Renewing my knowledge of Emacs
-  - Playing with TeX/LaTeX
+  - Manager Essentials

 - 🚽 What am I reading?:
-  "How To Be An Introvert In An Extrovert World" by Michele Connoly
+  - "How To Be An Introvert In An Extrovert World" by Michele Connoly
+  - "Rama II*"

 -  💬 Ask me about:
   - [Akkeris](https://github.com/akkeris)